Anas-Bdev/Namaa-Backend/README.md

 # ⭐ Final Note

 Namaa is a real-world backend system built using modern .NET architecture principles.
-It demonstrates scalable system design, clean engineering practices, and production-ready backend development suitable for real industry applications.
+It demonstrates scalable system design, clean engineering practices, and production-ready backend development suitable for real industry applications — while still being actively developed as a graduation project.